isaacpeterson/offset_simulator/README.md

 Instructions to run the software
 ---------------------------------

-Download and install the latest version of R. If you are running from a linux-type system this can be done using:
+Download and install the latest version of R. If you are running from a ubuntu/debian linux system, this can be done using:

 `sudo apt-get update`